Goodbye Cruel World (Elvis Costello album): Critical reception

 Goodbye Cruel World received mixed reviews on release.
 Several noticed a lack of musical innovation, lack of focus, hard to understand lyrics and felt the arrangements suffered from the production.
 Mat Snow of NME called the album Costello's first disappointment in seven years, asking why the only cover song comes across as "more heartfelt" than any of the originals.
 He also highlighted the recycling of melodies and themes conveyed superiorly on prior works.
 Musician magazine's Fred Schruers referred to the album as a "brilliant slough of despond" and not one "made for hits".
 Some negatively compared the arrangements to Costello's recent solo tour; Creem's Mitchell Cohen particularly criticised them on the record as being "so errant from the thrust of the material".
-Additionally, McKenna said that Costello "occasionally overreaches himself" some of his "most ambitious" arrangements to date in the Los Angeles Times.
+McKenna said that Costello "occasionally overreaches himself" some of his "most ambitious" arrangements to date in the Los Angeles Times.
 Shewey found the "right balance between craft and intuition" a rarity in Rolling Stone.
 Numerous highlighted "Peace in Our Time" as an album standout.

-Nevertheless, Goodbye Cruel World did receive some positive reviews.
+The album did receive some positive reviews.
 In a five-star review for Record Mirror, Eleanor Levy described it as "a bitter-sweet album", one that is "laced perfectly with Costello's inevitable humour", and is the artist at "his most biting, musically and lyrically".
 Allan Jones was also positive in Melody Maker, finding it Costello's "most approachable" album since Trust, praising the performances of the Attractions over previous records, and concluding: "It isn't just a great album, it's a great Elvis Costello album."
 Hot Press's Declan Lynch highlighted the writing and playing as "accurate, scathing, melancholic and touching", ultimately calling the record further proof of the artist being "an immaculate songwriter, with a conscience".
 Comparing Goodbye Cruel World to Punch the Clock, Sounds magazine's Jay Williams described the former as more subdued but "retains all the hallmarks, all the catchlines, the bittersweet asides and the emotional intricacies which have come to characterise his work".
 In The New York Times, Holden dubbed it "an ambitious extension of the touching-all-bases eclecticism that Mr. Costello delineated in his previous two albums".
 Critic Robert Christgau of The Village Voice deemed Goodbye Cruel World "another solid if unspectacular effort" from the artist.
 In The Village Voice's annual Pazz & Jop critics poll for the year's best albums, Goodbye Cruel World placed at number 70, Costello's worst placement up to that point.